WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

-- Here they are in a diagram form.
+- Here they are in diagram form.

-- Again, you don't need to write these methods - they happen automatically, just like constructors did before we explicitly wrote one.
-You only have to worry about these if you want to change something in them - but if you do, it's important to understand them!
+- Again, you don't need to write these methods; they happen automatically, just like constructors did before we explicitly wrote one.
+You only have to worry about these if you want to change something in them; but if you do, it's important to understand them!
-- Note thate `getDerivedStateFromProps()`  `shouldComponentUpdate()` and `getSnapshotBeforeUpdate()` are not included on this diagram because they are less commonly leveraged
+- Note that `getDerivedStateFromProps()`, `shouldComponentUpdate()`, and `getSnapshotBeforeUpdate()` are not included in this diagram because they are less commonly leveraged.

 </aside>